TEALSK12/apcsa-public/curriculum/Unit4/Unit4-Map.md

 | [Lesson 4.09a][]   | _Steganography Lab (Day 1)_
 |:----------------|:--------------------
 | **Objectives**  | Students will complete a long-form lab, using arithmetic expressions, methods, if statements, algorithms, while/for loops, arrays, and ArrayLists.
-| **Assessments** | Students will complete the College Board’s AP CS A Steganography Lab.
+| **Assessments** | Students will complete the College Board's AP CS A Steganography Lab.
 Students will answer end of activity Check your understanding and open-ended activity.
 | **In Class**    | Lab: Steganography Lab Steganography Lab Activity 1
 | **Reading**     | Barron's Ch.
 6 (8th or later: Ch.
 7)
 | **Homework**    |